ntsystemsit/ntsystemsit.github.io/_posts/2019-11-29-configuring-policy-based-qos-for-teams-with-intune.md

 ## NetworkQoSPolicy CSP

 Now it turns out there is a CSP for policy-based QoS but it just applies to Surface Hub devices.
 If you're lucky enough to configure QoS on such a device, here is a screenshot of the settings you will most likely use.

-Note: the port numbers may be different in your environment.
+> The port numbers may be different in your environment.
+{:title="Warning"}

 {% include img.html img="/assets/2019/11-29-01.png" %}